 Chicken Cacciatore is a meal that my mum used to make us as kids.
 It was one of my fave meals growing up.

-So, I decided to create a slow cooker version, as I am a big fan of using my slow cooker.
+So, I decided to create a slow cooker version, as I am a big fan of slow cooker recipes.
 There is nothing better than getting your dinner sorted early in the day and letting it cook all day.
 The smell is so good!
+Check out my slow cooker butter chicken, slow cooker lamb shanks and slow cooker osso bucco for more yummy slow cooker recipes to try.

 This is a big meal, so if you don’t have eight people to feed, you will have leftovers for lunch the next day.